Here’s What You Need To Know About Islamic Finance

 How Islamic Finance is Different

-The system is based on the belief money doesn’t have any value .
+The system is based on the belief money doesn’t have any value.
 Riba is forbidden.

 This type of financing should not be harmful.
-That’s why sharia compliant financing forbids investing in items like gambling, tobacco and alcohol.
+That’s why sharia-compliant financing forbids investing in items like gambling, tobacco, and alcohol.

-Partnerships are Encouraged
+Partnerships are Encouraged in Islamic Finance

 The model encourages partnerships.
 Businesses and individuals share risks and profits.
 Or, two individuals or two businesses share risk.